 Our objective is to provide attractive risk-adjusted total return to our stockholders over the long term, primarily through dividends and secondarily through capital appreciation.
-We intend to achieve this objective by constructing a well-balanced portfolio consisting primarily of RMBS, MSR and mortgage loans, with a focus on managing various associated risks, including interest rate, prepayment, mortgage spread and financing risk.
-We use the expertise of our dedicated team of investment professionals across a broad range of asset classes within the RMBS and mortgage markets to build a portfolio that seeks to balance income, cash, capital appreciation, leverage and the aforementioned risks.
-Through the careful and disciplined selection of assets, and continual portfolio monitoring, we seek to build and maintain an investment portfolio that provides value to stockholders over time both in absolute terms and relative to other RMBS and mortgage-related portfolios.
+We intend to achieve this objective by constructing a well-balanced portfolio consisting primarily of RMBS, MSR, residential mortgage loans and commercial real estate assets, with a focus on managing the various associated risks, including interest rate, prepayment, mortgage spread and financing risk.
+We use the expertise of our dedicated team of investment professionals in the RMBS, MSR, residential mortgage loan and commercial real estate markets to construct our diverse portfolio, balancing the relative attractiveness of assets with the aforementioned risks.
+Across our portfolio we are mindful with respect to leverage and other risks.
+Through the careful and disciplined selection of assets, and continual portfolio monitoring, we seek to build and maintain an investment portfolio that provides value to stockholders over time both in absolute terms and relative to other residential and commercial mortgage-related portfolios.